zhanzhenzhen/futurescript/develop.md

 Can't be modified or deleted after release (unless there are very serious problems).

-When you want to edit a file (that already exists in any old release) for next release, don't edit, but keep it unchanged and copy the file to a new file in the new version's directory (and until next release the new file is editable).
+When you want to edit a file (that already exists in any old release) for next release, don't edit, but keep it unchanged and copy the file to the new version's directory (and until next release the new file is editable).
 When you want to rename a file that exists in old release, also do not rename, but use a new filename in the new version's directory.

 It's highly recommended that large file be splitted into small files.